-It is also worth noting that there were, scattered throughout the other five goals, certain specific areas in need of improvement.
+Although our students generally believed that the department did a good job in supporting their professional development, the one area where we fell short of our goal was in student beliefs about the degree to which the program helped them to develop teamwork skills.
 For instance, although students largely provided high ratings to the program for improving their communication skills, and although the objective measures of communication skills of our graduates were largely laudable, there were also some weaknesses identified.